sanjeet1999/digimart_frontend/user_stories.md

 ## 📌 Buyer User Stories – DigiMart Platform

-- Buyer can sign up using email/OTP.
+- Buyer can sign up using email OTP.
 - Buyer can edit and update personal information in their profile.
 - Buyer can log in securely using verified credentials.
 - Buyer can view a list of digital products with search and filter options.